The HSI Doctoral Fellowship

-The HSI Fellowship is awarded as an unrestricted scholarship grant in support of the Fellow's doctoral work.
-The award recognizes prior achievement and provides the financial conditions under which exceptional scholars can pursue their work without distraction.
+A merit-based scholarship grant awarded in support of a Fellow's doctoral work.
+It recognizes prior achievement and provides the financial conditions under which exceptional scholars can pursue their research without distraction.
 No specific deliverables are required as a condition of the award.

 About the program

-The HSI Fellowship recognizes exceptional scholars whose work advances HSI's mission across four research pillars: Responsible AI, Human Performance, Planetary Futures, and Governance and Diplomacy.
-The Fellowship is structured as an unrestricted scholarship grant in support of the Fellow's qualifying academic program.
+The Founding HSI Doctoral Fellowship recognizes exceptional scholars whose work advances HSI's mission across four research pillars: Responsible AI, Human Performance, Planetary Futures, and Governance and Diplomacy.
+The Fellowship is structured as a scholarship grant in support of the Fellow's qualifying academic program.
 The award recognizes prior achievement and provides the financial conditions under which exceptional scholars can pursue their doctoral work with focus and seriousness.

 No specific research outputs, public engagements, or other deliverables are required of the Fellow as a condition of the award.
 Continuation is contingent solely on the Fellow remaining in good standing in their qualifying academic program.